 To find out whether the impact of decisions and experiments on the customer experience is good, bad, or neutral, one has to measure the respective outcomes of those activities.

 Measuring outcomes results in much-needed insights and helps teams understand whether or not their data-powered experiments and decisions lead to any type of positive growth.

-On the other hand, focusing solely on the activities and ignoring the outcomes is one of the primary reasons organizations are unable to turn data into predictable and measurable growth.
+On the other hand, focusing solely on the activities and ignoring the outcomes is one of the primary reasons organizations are unable to turn data into measurable and sustainable growth.

 But turning data into growth is easier said than done – I know, I’ve been there, and maybe you have too.